Merkoba/Hue/README.md

 >su - node -c "pm2 start /home/node/hue/bin/www --env production"

 That's an example of starting it with the user "node" in a production environment.

-To have a full working system, as it is intended, getting the youtube api key is very recommended.
-Twitch api key is recommended to support twitch 'videos' (channels work out of the box).
-Mailgun api key is necessary for account creation and password recovery, so it must be provided.
-Setup these in config.secret.json.
-If you don't want any of these, disable them in the config.json

 If you ever need to access the MongoDB database: